 FAQs

-Can I use other citrus curds instead of lemon?
+Can I use store-bought lemon curd instead of making my own?

 Final Thoughts